enter-haken/memories/memories/business_project_management_tool.md

 > So why should be jump to web technologies to get cross platform GUI applications?
 We got a tool, Godot, that runs on all major platforms which uses minimal resources and which anyone can get started using quickly.

 [Is Making Advanced GUI Applications with Godot the Future?][7]

+> Godello (aka GodoTrello)

+> Trello inspired kanban board made with the Godot Engine and GDScript, powered by an online real-time collaborative backend (Elixir and Phoenix Channels)

+[Godello][28]

 # Operational considerations